WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

     loading: "lazy",
   ))
 } else [
-  Unfortunately the video embedding only works on the web version of this article.
+  Unfortunately video embedding only works on the web version of this article.
   But you can visit the link above to watch the video.
 ]